Safeguarding Policy

 Allegations of Previous Abuse

 Allegations of abuse may be made some time after the event (e.g. by an adult who was abused as a child by a member of staff who is still currently working with children).
-Where such an allegation is made, the club should follow the procedures as detailed above and report the matter to the social services or the police.
+Where such an allegation is made, Sporting Chance will follow the procedures as detailed above and report the matter to the social services or the police.
 This is because other children, either within or outside sport, may be at risk from this person.
 Anyone who has a previous criminal conviction for offences related to abuse is automatically excluded from working with children.
 This is reinforced by the details of the Protection of Children Act 1999.

 Action if Bullying is Suspected